 The Danger of Outsourcing Morality (Templeton Prize acceptance speech)

-The presentation, and Rabbi Sacks’ response
+Watch the presentation, and Rabbi Sacks deliver his response

 In 2016, Rabbi Lord Jonathan Sacks won the Templeton Prize, an annual award granted to a person, in the estimation of the judges, “whose exemplary achievements advance Sir John Templeton’s philanthropic vision: harnessing the power of the sciences to explore the deepest questions of the universe and humankind’s place and purpose within it.

 Here is the video of the official presentation, and Rabbi Sacks’ Acceptance Speech at the 2016 Templeton Prize ceremony.